Cian911/switchboard/README.md

 </p>

 ### Description
-Switchboard is a tool to help simplfy file organization on your machine/s.
+Do you ever get annoyed that your Downloads folder gets clutter with all types of files?
+Do you wish you could automatically organise them into seperate, organised folders?
+Then Switchboard is a tool to help simplfy file organization on your machine/s.

 Switchboard works by monitoring a directory you provide (or list of directories), and uses file system notifications to move a matched file to the appropriate destination directory of your choosing.